code-keylogger/Data-Analysis/docs/source/index.rst

 Make sure to read the data section first to understand how to obtain the data, and how it is formatted.

-Here is some information on installation:
+Here is some information on installation and development:

 The easiest way to install Proof Data Analysis is to do so straight from Github